 The outdoor lifestyle in France is one of the biggest attractions for people looking to move here permanently.
-Whatever your situation, or your likes or dislikes, with the range of activities on offer here there is always something for everyone!
+Whatever your situation, or your likes or dislikes, with the range of activities on offer here there is always something for everyone, says Beth Nicholson in France.

 It’s true that thanks to the weather (which is generally more reliable than in the UK), the lifestyle in France revolves very much around being outside and getting out and about.
 Whether you are retired or working, the different activities and pastimes offered here certainly provide a wealth of choice, with something to appeal to all tastes.